 This scene depicts a confrontation on the grounds of a temple.
 The courtesan Namiji looks on as Asama Saemon subdues two dôshin (lowest-ranking criminal justice officials of the samurai class: 同心).
 He towers above them wielding his katana (long sword: 刀) as they cringe below gripping their jitte (truncheons: 十手).
 The deep receding perspective, adapted from Western influences, was a common pictorial element on the stage and became part of the graphic repertoire of ukiyo-e artists.

-Okada (a celebrated private Japanese collection not seen in public for more than 70 years until its recent dispersal ― a blockbuster event in the world of kamigata-e; see KAM in Bibliography).
+Okada Isajiro (岡田伊三次郎), a celebrated private Japanese collection not seen in public for more than 70 years until its gradual dispersal starting in the year 2000 ― a blockbuster event in the world of kamigata-e; see KAM in Bibliography).

 References: IKB-6, p.
 247; PRG, no. 178: NKE, p.
 211